AgentMC/Sao20/Translate/En/Part9.md

 When she responded in a whispering, Tiese touched her lips for a moment and said with tighter expression.

-"Kirito-senpai said that the kidnappers will commit another murder in Centoria and that he will frame the abducted goblins-san again.
+"Kirito-senpai said that the kidnappers will commit another murder in Centoria and that they will frame the abducted goblins-san again.
 If so...... innocent people will be killed in Centoria again."

 "…………Yup……"